Photo Credit: National Audubon Society © 2020

 What is a typical week like?

-On Mondays, Wednesdays, and Fridays, campers are at Magnuson Park or Explorer West, hiking, learning, and occasionally listening to a guest presenter.
+On Mondays, Wednesdays, and Fridays, campers are at Magnuson Park, hiking, learning, and occasionally listening to a guest presenter.
 On Tuesdays and Thursdays, campers go on field trips to other local parks in Seattle.
-(Carkeek Park, Discovery Park, Lincoln Park, Hamlin Park, and the Arboretum are most common.)
+(Carkeek Park, Discovery Park, Hamlin Park, and Shoreview Park are most common.)
 The field trip destinations depend on the week’s theme.
 Final field trip schedules will be announced in the spring.

 Fledglings campers will remain at Magnuson Park all week.